wladyjvr/WhatsAllApp/README.md

 * __Can you update the script so it includes feature X?__

-   Maybe: tell me (loran@ralon.nl) what feature you'd like to have included and I'll make you a nice offer :)
+   ~~Maybe: tell me (loran@ralon.nl) what feature you'd like to have included and I'll make you a nice offer :)~~ No, at this moment I don't have the time.

 * __How about rate limiting?__